Quantum sensing with a spin ensemble in a two-dimensional material

-To better understand the late-time decoherence seen in spin-echo measurements (Fig.~\ref{fig:Fig2}e, \textcircled{ III})—which ultimately limits the sensitivity of our central quantum sensor—we focus on the underlying noise sources.
-To systematically identify different types of noise, we exploit the ability to engineer the susceptibilities of the sensor’s eigenstates using a tunable magnetic field.
-Concretely, when the field is aligned parallel to the ZFS, the isolated two-level states, $\{ \ket{\downarrow} = \ket{0}, \ket{\uparrow} = \ket{-1} \}$, can be selected to form a qubit whose transition frequency fluctuates with magnetic noise, thereby realizing a magnetic-field sensor (top, Fig.~\ref{fig:Fig3}a).
-In contrast, applying the field orthogonal to the ZFS produces magnetically {\it insensitive} eigenstates, $\{ \ket{0}, \ket{M_+}, \ket{M_-} \}$, with vanishing magnetic moments (Methods); in this case, a qubit defined by $\{ \ket{\downarrow} = \ket{0}, \ket{\uparrow} = \ket{M_+} \}$ functions as an electric-field sensor, since its transition frequency fluctuates with local electric noise~\cite{dolde2011electric, huxter2023imaging} (bottom, Fig.~\ref{fig:Fig3}a).
+To better understand the late-time decoherence seen in the spin-echo measurement (Fig.~\ref{fig:Fig2}e, \textcircled{ III})—which ultimately limits the sensitivity of our central quantum sensor—we focus on identifying the underlying noise sources.
+In addition, establishing whether the observed decoherence arises from intrinsic (spin relaxation) or extrinsic (environmental noise) mechanisms is essential for assessing the prospects for room-temperature operation.
+In particular, to systematically separate magnetic and electric noise contributions, we exploit the ability to engineer the susceptibilities of the sensor’s eigenstates to different types of noise using an external field.

+Concretely, when the field is aligned parallel to the ZFS, the isolated two-level states, $\{ \ket{\downarrow} = \ket{0}, \ket{\uparrow} = \ket{-1} \}$, can be selected to form a qubit whose transition frequency is sensitive to magnetic noise fluctuations, thereby realizing a magnetic-field sensor (top, Fig.~\ref{fig:Fig3}a).
+In contrast, applying the field orthogonal to the ZFS produces magnetically {\it insensitive} eigenstates, $\{ \ket{0}, \ket{M_+}, \ket{M_-} \}$, with vanishing magnetic moments to leading order (Methods); in this case, a qubit defined by $\{ \ket{\downarrow} = \ket{0}, \ket{\uparrow} = \ket{M_+} \}$ becomes sensitive to electric noise fluctuations, effectively acting as an electric-field sensor~\cite{dolde2011electric, huxter2023imaging} (bottom, Fig.~\ref{fig:Fig3}a).

-Such tunable switching between electric- and magnetic-field sensing modes via an external vector field enables systematic and isolated probing of distinct noise types.
-To estimate their relative contributions to sensor decoherence, we perform dynamical decoupling measurements with the CPMG sequence~\cite{carr1954effects, meiboom1958modified} in both sensing modes (Fig.~\ref{fig:Fig3}b).
+To quantify the relative contributions of magnetic and electric noise to sensor decoherence, we perform dynamical decoupling measurements with the CPMG sequence~\cite{carr1954effects, meiboom1958modified} in both sensing modes (Fig.~\ref{fig:Fig3}b).
 The CPMG sequence consists of repeated spin-echo cycles within a fixed interrogation time $T$, with a variable number of $\pi$ pulses, $N$, which progressively suppresses slower noise components as $N$ increases~\cite{rizzato2023extending}.
-By comparing how $1/e$ coherence times, $T_2$, scale with $N$ across the two sensing modalities, we quantitatively resolve how external electromagnetic noise at different frequency components contributes to sensor decoherence.
+By comparing how the $1/e$ coherence times, $T_2$, scale with $N$ across the two sensing modalities, we quantitatively resolve how electromagnetic fluctuations over different spectral ranges contribute to sensor decoherence.